Significant Economic Presence: Widened Tax Scope for Non–Residents

 - Revenue – Linked : Threshold limit of INR 2 million

 - User – Linked : Threshold limit of 3,00,000 Indian users.

 These provisions become applicable from AY 2022 – 2023 (FY 2021 – 2022) onwards.Though, the threshold limits have been notified, guidelines are awaited from the government in connection to practical aspects.

-At the time of introduction of SEP in 2018, the government had stated that this proposed amendment will enable India to negotiate for inclusion of the new nexus rule in the form of ‘significant economic presence’ in DTAAs and had also clarified that unless the corresponding modifications to PE Rules are made in the DTAAs, cross border profits will continue to be taxed as per the prevailing treaty rules.
+At the time of the introduction of SEP in 2018, the government had stated that this proposed amendment will enable India to negotiate for the inclusion of the new nexus rule in the form of ‘significant economic presence’ in DTAAs and had also clarified that unless the corresponding modifications to PE Rules are made in the DTAAs, cross border profits will continue to be taxed as per the prevailing treaty rules.

 Apart from this, the interplay between the provisions of the Equalization Levy (EL) and SEP also needs to be accurately considered.